LTLA/TravelsAroundTheWorld/README.md

 - Phone charger
 - Adapters, UK input _and_ AUS input

+Turn off the radio alarm prior to leaving.

 ## Clothing

 Always pack `max(1, ceiling((X-2)/2))` full changes of clothing, where `X` is the total number of days of the trip.